Organise a Visit

 We also welcome group visits from schools, Cubs, Brownies, Scouts, and other societies.
 Details on how to book can be found below under Schools, Groups, and Individuals.

-The RNLI’s Launch a Memory campaign offers a lasting tribute to commemorate a loved one or celebrate someone still among us by having their name on an RNLI lifeboat.
-R and J Welburn, Exmouth’s Shannon-class lifeboat, is the seventh Launch a Memory lifeboat.
-The appeal has raised over £1.08million for the RNLI, which will fund essential equipment and training required for the crews to continue saving lives at sea.
+The RNLI’s Launch a Memory (LAM) campaign offers a lasting tribute to commemorate a loved one, or celebrate someone still with us, by placing their name on an RNLI lifeboat.

 We aim to keep the lifeboat in the boathouse as much as possible.
 This helps us carry out maintenance more efficiently, since all the necessary tools are on site and the hull stays clean and free from marine growth—keeping the boat in top condition.